By Deborah Jeanne Sergeant

 Those working in medical billing also receive continuing education, provided by insurance companies and through the Health Care Financial Managers Association.
 Usually, employers pay for the latter.

 Some medical billers perform coding work, especially in smaller offices; however, larger medical facilities have billers, coders and others handling the various aspects of medical finances.
+If you need help with medical coding, you might want to visit the Foresee Medical homepage for more info.

 Carla Deshaw, executive dean of community workforce development at Cayuga Community College, said that while EMRs have made the billing process more efficient and accurate, the health care industry still very much needs billers to verify information and provide customer service.
 Billers also have patient interaction over the phone as they help resolve claim issues.